COVID-19 and Travel Safety:

 • Fatigue (or general feeling of being unwell)

-It could take years before a vaccine for the nCoV can be developed.
+It could take years before a vaccine for the COVID-19 can be developed.
+Experts are currently racing to find a vaccine but even when researchers find a vaccine against the new coronavirus, it will take 12 to 18 months at best before it's ready to be distributed to the public.
 That’s why taking extra precautions is very important, especially if you’re traveling.
-Here’s a few tips:

 Before You Travel:

 1. Stay informed - Read the latest news and be updated on the most recent travel advisories about your destination.
-The US State Department advises against non-essential travel to China.
-Other countries including Canada and Australia have imposed similar travel restrictions.
+The US State Department advises against non-essential travel to other countries.

 2. Get the flu shot - It won’t necessarily protect you from the coronavirus.
 But it’s ‘added security’ especially for vulnerable individuals.
 At the same time, it’s easier to rule out the other viruses included in the flu shot in case you do get sick.